SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 If you've never uploaded a video to YouTube, you can follow [this tutorial](https://support.google.com/youtube/answer/57407?sjid=14705773004983041204-AP)

-When you upload the video, you need to provide some information such as a title, description and thumbnail.
-This section provides templates on our preferred templates
+During the process, you will need to provide some information such as a title, description and thumbnail.

 #### Title

-The title should include the Sprint iteration, the Team's name and the date when the meeting occured.
+It is important to have an accurate title that makes it clear what Scrum Sprint you are making a video for.
+The best way is to follow a consistent format across each video.
+E.g. At SSW, we follow this format:

 ::: greybox
     Sprint {{ ITERATION }} - {{ TEAM NAME }} - Review, Retro and Planning - {{ DATE }}